ceedubs/ficus/README.md

   // something such as "15 minutes" can be converted to a FiniteDuration val retryInterval: FiniteDuration = config.as[FiniteDuration]("retryInterval")

+  // can extract arbitrary Enumeration types
+  // Note: it throws an exception at runtime, if the enumeration type cannot be instantiated or
+  // if a config value cannot be mapped to the enumeration value import net.ceedubs.ficus.readers.EnumerationReader._ val someEnumerationType: Seq[Country.Value] = config.as[Seq[Country.Value]]("countries")

   // can hydrate most arbitrary types
   // it first tries to use an apply method on the companion object and falls back to the primary constructor